 In their third to fourth year, educators become interested in exploring new pedagogies and putting research or newly learned strategies into practice.
 Although some may be keen to move up the career ladder, promotions may be limited especially in smaller centres.

 Without appropriate intervention, these educators may get restless and tired of the routine nature of work.
 Many, especially TA recipients who have just finished their bond, may be considering a change of centre or career.
 Employers could risk losing these experienced educators after a heavy investment of your time and resources.

 - Enabling educators to take charge of their learning and broaden their sources of information to satisfy their need for growth

 By giving educators the space to explore what they are truly interested in and take charge of their own growth, they gain greater fulfilment and pride in what they do, promoting continued interest in this sector.
-ECDA’s resources like the GROW ME map, a planning sheet for personal reflection, and the Individual Professional Development Map may be useful as guidance in this aspect.
+ECDA’s resources like the GROW ME map, a planning sheet for personal reflection, and the Individual Professional Development Map in the CPD Prospectus may be useful as guidance in this aspect.

 At this point, educators may also be keen to network with fellow educators, not just to learn but also to share their ideas with one another to improve centre practices.
 This helps to build a fraternity of educators and expose them to fresh perspectives, thereby promoting greater exploration of their own career plans.
 Employers should continue to encourage your educators to participate in ECDA programmes, such as CPD and ECC, or collaborative projects that allow them to connect with their peers in the sector.